HakaiInstitute/hakai-ctd-qc/README.md

 The hakai_profile_qc tool is deployed in multiple ways a Docker containers.
 See [Dockerfile](Dockerfile).

-1. **Testing**: Any changes to the package is tested via a [github workflow](.github/workflows/test-package-install.yml) that qc hakai_id test suite.
+1. **Testing**: Any changes to the package is tested via a [GitHub workflow](.GitHub/workflows/test-package-install.yml) that qc hakai_id test suite.
-2. **Docker Build Testing**: Docker container build is tested via a [github worflow](.github/workflows/test-docker-build.yml)
+2. **Docker Build Testing**: Docker container build is tested via a [GitHub worflow](.GitHub/workflows/test-docker-build.yml)
-3. **hakaidev db rebuild**: A full rebuild of the hakaidev processed ctd data can be triggered via the [github worflow](.github/workflows/run-qc-rebuild-hakaidev-development.yml).
+3. **hakaidev db rebuild**: A full rebuild of the hakaidev processed ctd data can be triggered via the [GitHub worflow](.GitHub/workflows/run-qc-rebuild-hakaidev-development.yml).
 This will trigger a new run at <https://captain.server.hak4i.org/#/apps/details/hakai-profile-qc-hakai-development-rebuild>
-4. **hakai db rebuild**: A full rebuild of the hakaidev processed ctd data can be triggered via the [github worflow](.github/workflows/run-qc-rebuild-hakaidev-production.yml).
+4. **hakai db rebuild**: A full rebuild of the hakaidev processed ctd data can be triggered via the [GitHub worflow](.GitHub/workflows/run-qc-rebuild-hakaidev-production.yml).
 This will trigger a new run at <https://captain.server.hak4i.org/#/apps/details/hakai-profile-qc-hakai-production-rebuild>
 5. **QC latest profiles cronjob**: An instance is deployed on hecate.hakai.org via the cronjob and is triggered nightly to qc the latest profiles.
 This instance is monitored via sentry at for any [issues](https://hakai-institute.sentry.io/projects/ctd-auto-qc/?project=6685251) and [cron issues](https://hakai-institute.sentry.io/crons/8ac7c3da-4e18-4c7b-9ce9-c0fa22956775/?project=6685251&statsPeriod=7d)

 ### Tests parametrization